 Father Livio Fanzaga, director of Radio Maria (the main means of spreading the cult of Medjugorje in Italy) said during the program Viaggio a Medjugorje, broadcasted on May 30, 2011, by Rete 4:

 For example, on the occasion of the birthday of Our Lady or of the visionaries, Our Lady gives a kiss to the youngsters, etc.: these are things that weren’t in other apparitions.
 Now there is, undoubtedly, an extraordinary element of familiarity.

 Here is the short video:

-But, actually, there is a precedent for the practice both of kissing and of making good wishes: it is only seen at Garabandal.
+But, actually, there is a precedent for the practice of making good wishes: Garabandal.